Parler urges U.S. judge to order Amazon to restore its platform

 EXPLAINER - What is Parler and why has it been pulled offline?

-(Reporting by Elizabeth Culliford in San Francisco and Jonathan Stempel in New York; Editing by Lisa Shumaker)
+(Reporting by Elizabeth Culliford in San Francisco and Jonathan Stempel in New York; Editing by Lisa Shumaker and Peter Cooney)

 ((jon.stempel@thomsonreuters.com; +1 646 223 6317; Reuters Messaging: jon.stempel.thomsonreuters.com@reuters.net))